milliorn/nextjs-clerk-auth-starter/README.md

 type Props = {};

 const Login = (props: Props) => {
-  return <SignIn path="/login" routing="path" />;
+  return <SignIn />;
 };

 export default Login;
 ```

-To create a custom Register page, repeat the steps above used to create the custom Login page.
-The only difference is that you will use the `Register` component instead of the `Login` component.
+To create a custom Signup page, repeat the steps above used to create the custom Login page.
+The only difference is that you will use the `Signup` component instead of the `Login` component.

 You can now go to `https://dashboard.clerk.com/` and confirm that sign in and sign up work.